Understanding the Different Nursing Assessment Types

 The circulatory system, pattern, rate, presence or absence of edema, palpation rate, blood pressure, and ECG rate-based data are assessed in nursing assessment.

-Excluding these systems, gastrointestinal systems, and musculoskeletal systems are also assessed in nursing assessment systems.
+Excluding these systems, gastrointestinal and musculoskeletal systems are also assessed in nursing assessment systems.

 Mental system: